Great Harbour Trawlers

 artist rendering of Great Harbour GH74

-Great Harbour Trawlers largest model, the GH74 was designed by naval architect Lou Codega, in collaboration with Ken Fickett, president of Mirage Manufacturing.
+Great Harbour Trawlers' largest model, the GH74 was designed by naval architect Lou Codega, in collaboration with Ken Fickett, president of Mirage Manufacturing.
 The GH74 features the same, form-stable, full-displacement hull design that has made the Great Harbour series of 37 and 47-foot trawlers so popular with full-time cruisers.
 Derived from modern, commercial designs, Great Harbour Trawlers feature wide, hard-chined hulls that benefit from a very low center of gravity and have proven their seaworthy capabilities without having to rely on complex stabilizer systems.
 Great Harbour 37s have made ocean passages to Hawaii and Bermuda, and one has been commissioned for commercial deliveries in the South Pacific.

 The GH74 will carry 5,700 gallons of fuel and 1,000 gallons of water in integral fiberglass tanks.
-Powered by twin 255 hp diesel engines. with running gear protected by twin keels, the GH74 provides a level of safety unmatched by single-screw designs.
+Powered by twin 255 hp diesel engines, with running gear protected by twin keels, the GH74 provides a level of safety unmatched by single-screw designs.
 Its normal cruising speed is estimated to be 9.7 knots, and if necessary it can maintain a speed in excess of 7.5 knots on one engine.
 Draft is a very modest 4-feet, making the GH74 ideal for island hopping and anchoring in protected water

 artist rendering of great harbour GH74 florplan

-Interior accommodations feature 3 staterooms below with the master cabin located midships for maximum comfort at sea.
+Interior accommodations feature 3 staterooms below with the master cabin located midship for maximum comfort at sea.
 On the upper deck level, aft of the raised pilothouse, a spacious watch cabin features a queen-size, walk-around berth, full head, walk-in closet space and a large desk.
 Twin doors open to the upper aft deck.
 The pilothouse offers superior visibility and access to the foredeck via steps that lead down from the Portuguese Bridge.
 A settee and table that accommodates 6 and twin helm seats will make this spacious pilothouse the center of activity for the captain and guests during passages.
 The main saloon features a U-shaped settee and cocktail table for 8, two lounge chairs, a wide-screen entertainment center and a separate dining area with seating for up to 10.
 The galley features full-sized, top-of-the-line appliances by GE, granite counter tops and an abundance of storage space for long-term cruising needs.

 The hull will be robustly constructed of solid fiberglass below the massive rub rail.
 Above the rub rail, the hull, deck and superstructure are cored to provide sufficient buoyancy to keep the vessel afloat in case of catastrophic damage to the hull.
 Introductory pricing will keep a fully outfitted GH74 under $3 million, which is extremely competitive with similarly sized and equipped vessels.
 “By keeping our overhead low and selling direct, we can compete with any of the leading brands, even those being built in the Far East,” says Fickett.
 “We position our trawlers as ‘America’s Go-Anywhere Liveaboard,’ and the new GH74 represents the epitome of a go-anywhere liveaboard.”